ulyssus-dsl/dsl-modules/DSL-Auto-Regen/README.md

 # DSL Auto-Regen

-The DSL Auto-Regen module allows Conclave CSRs to automatically cast regeneration on fellow Conclave members while within the Conclave Common Room.
+The DSL Auto-Regen module allows Conclave CSRs to automatically cast regenerate on fellow Conclave members while within the Conclave Common Room.
 This module uses DSL's gmcp protocol (Generic Mud Communication Protocol) to detect the character's name, mana, AFK status, the current room, and ticks.
-When a configured CSR enters the Conclave Common Room with the Auto-Regen module enabled, it will create triggers and events that watches for Conclave members entering/leaving the commons and will handle glancing at them, linking, and regenerating them as needed.
+When you are playing a Conclave CSR and enter the Conclave Common Room with the Auto-Regen module enabled, it will create triggers and events that watch for Conclave members entering/leaving the commons and will handle glancing at them, linking, and regenerating them as needed.

 DSL Auto-Regen was written and tested on Mudlet 4.19.1.

 ## Installation

 Verify gmcp is enabled on your characters by typing the command `gmcp` in DSL if needed.
 To install the DSL Auto-Regen module, download [DSL-Auto-Regen.xml](DSL-Auto-Regen.xml) and in Mudlet go to Toolbox -> Module Manager -> Install to install the module.
+If you wish to make updates to the script itself for updating any of the configuration options, be sure to click the "sync" checkbox in the module manager.

 ## Configuration

-Once the module has been installed, edit the configuration at the top of the module's script by clicking on "Scripts" in the Mudlet menu then clicking on the DSL-Auto-Regen -> DSl-Auto-Regen script.
-Add any Conclave characters that you wish to use the Auto-Regen module with by adding their names to the characterList.
-Additional configuration options can be added such as a list of characters to skip, the default option as to whether the module should be enabled or disabled when logging in, auto sleep functionality, and options to enable INFO and DEBUG statements among other configuration options.
+Once the module has been installed and the sync checkbox selected, the module can be optionally configured if desired.
+Configuration options can be updated such as a list of characters to skip, the default option as to whether the module should be enabled or disabled when logging in, auto sleep functionality, and many other options that can be updated as desired.

 ## Usage

-Once the module has been installed and configured, type `autoregen` if you wish to disable it as it is enabled by default.
-To force an Auto-Regen process to run while within the Conclave Common Room, you can type `autoregen run` which will look at the room to detect all individuals and begin the Auto-Regen process.
+Once the module has been installed, type `autoregen` if you wish to disable it as it is enabled by default.
+To force an Auto-Regen process to run while within the Conclave Common Room, you can type `autoregen run` which will look at the room to detect all individuals and begin the Auto-Regen process. `autoregen run` is generally not required as it is fully automated, and generally only needed if the process gets into a bad state. `autoregen run` will clear out the state of all characters including those who were detected as being at full health and will re-glance everyone in the room. `autoregen debug` can be used to turn on the debug mode if needed.

 ## Features